byexamples/byexample/test/ds/python-tutorial.v1.md

     >>> 1 + 2
     3

-The next example show you about complex numbers in Python
+The next examples show you about complex numbers in Python

     >>> 2j * 2
     4

-And of course, this is the hello world written in Python

-    >>> print('hello world  ')
-    hello world
+    >>> 2j + 4j
+    6